nextflow-io/nextflow/docs/developer-env.md

 Setting up a Nextflow development environment is a prerequisite for creating, testing, and optimizing data analysis pipelines.
 The steps below outline recommended tools for setting up an optimal Nextflow development environment.

 :::{note}
 If you are using a Windows computer, you first need to install and configure the Windows Subsystem for Linux (WSL).
-See {ref}`wsl` for installation and configuration instructions.
+See {ref}`wsl` for installation instructions.
 :::

+(vscode-install)=

 ## VS Code

 Installing an Integrated Development Environment (IDE) is an essential step for setting up your environment and provide a user-friendly interface for writing, editing, and managing code.

 Visual Studio Code (VS Code) is a popular lightweight IDE that is known for its versatility and extensibility.
 It offers features like syntax highlighting, intelligent code completion, and integrated debugging tools for various programming languages.
-VS Code supports macOS, Linux, and Windows, and is a good choice for both experienced and new Nextflow developers.
+VS Code supports Windows, macOS, and Linux, and is a good choice for both new and experienced Nextflow developers.

 ````{tabs}